Moreno2Marcos/SQL/README.md

 # SQL
-In this repository is demonstrated my technical skills using this tool as a Data Analyst.
+This repository quickly demonstrate my level of mastery using SQL (Structured Query Language) to create queries.